🎄 Win a month in Italy for two — €10,000 · The Secret Italy Prize GO →

 The idea for Villa Girasole was conceived in 1929, the same year Dr. Saidman filed his patent for the solarium building.
 Angelo Invernizzi, a railway engineer, applied his knowledge of railroad turntables to design the house.
 It consists of two two-story wings extended from a central spine that house a staircase and an elevator.
 The wings hold the various rooms of the residence and sit on a drum-like base.
 The base holds the roller-bearings below the central column.
 The entire thing moves on adapted railcar wheel mounts, powered by two diesel motors, at about nine inches per minute.
 The rotation of the house can be controlled by the house’s occupants with three simple switches—forward, backward, and stop.

-Suggested itinerary near Verona and Villa Girasole, the house that follow the Sun
+Start with Verona and Villa Girasole, the house that follow the Sun, then continue with nearby places selected by Secret World.

 Morning